elicia4/linux_notes/basics/cat.md

 To concatenate files together:

-    cat file1 file2
+    cat file1 file2 ...

-The contents of both of those files will be combined into one output.
+The contents of those files will be combined into one output.
 You can redirect the output to a new file:

     cat file1 file2 > combined.txt

-To show line number add `-n`:
+To show line numbers, add `-n`:

     cat -n file